jerabaul29/platformio_apollo3_containerized_devenv/README.md

 Unfortunately, since the core extensions needed are not available in "genuine" version, we cannot use this solution.

 - vsc with X-display export: it is easy to set up a docker that has access to the host's X socket.
-However, 1) this will work on linux, not windows / mac, and only on X-based linux distros, ii) this will likely be a security risk.
+However, i) this will work on linux, not windows / mac, and only on X-based linux distros, ii) this will likely be a security risk.
 Therefore, this direction is not investigated further, though it should be quick and easy to set up.

 - vsc in browser with vnc server: set up a vnc server in addition to code, and use it to provide code over a socket to be opened by any web browser.
 This is both safer and more portable - should work on any OS and system.
 This is the direction we want to investigate and implement.